JessicaJuliet/the-leafy-bean/README.md

 I didn't feel that Playfair Display tied into the branding I had in mind for The Leafy Bean - a fun and modern coffee shop who's knowledgeable about their coffee!

-I trialed new fonts using Google Fonts and Google Chrome Developer tools to see sample text from The Leafy Bean's website in various fonts.
+I trialed new fonts using Google Fonts and Google Chrome Developer tools to view sample text from The Leafy Bean's website in various fonts.
 Furthermore, I took guidance from Google Font's "Popular Pairings" to find new fonts.

 I decided to change Playfair Display to [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?query=roboto) instead.
 Roboto Slab offers a more fun font with its friendly and open curves, versus Playfair which has a more vintage feel to it.